ralscha/ratelimiter-pg/README.md

 Minimal request flow:

 1. Open a PostgreSQL connection pool.
-2. Construct `RateLimiter` with the pool and schema name.
+2. Construct `RateLimiter` with the pool.
+Leave `Schema` empty to use `public`, or set it to target a different schema.
 3. Call `Init` once during startup.
 4. Call `Allow` for each key you want to throttle.

 ## Public API

 - `RateLimiter` holds the PostgreSQL pool and target schema.
+An empty `Schema` value defaults to `public`.
-- `BucketConfig` defines capacity, refill rate, cost, and deny retry floor.
+- `BucketConfig` defines capacity, refill rate, cost, and deny retry floor. `Capacity`, `RefillPerSecond`, and `CostPerRequest` must be `> 0`, and `CostPerRequest` must not exceed `Capacity`.
 - `Decision` reports whether a request was allowed, how many tokens remain, and when to retry.
 - `(*RateLimiter).Init` prepares the limiter for use.
 - `(*RateLimiter).Allow` evaluates one key and returns a `Decision`.
+It trims leading and trailing whitespace from the key and rejects an empty result.
 - `(*RateLimiter).DeleteStaleBuckets` deletes untouched buckets older than a TTL.

 ## Schema management